georgalis/pub/know/llm/6959-Rhetorical_Repetition_Recognition_Rewards_Recurrence.md

-# Recognition Rewards Recurrence: Repetition as Rhetorical Foundation
+# Rhetorical Repetition: Recognition Rewards Recurrence

 Patterned recurrence creates meaning beyond the sum of its instances.
 This reference examines alliteration and repetition as rhetorical instruments operating across multiple scales---from syllable to corpus---tracing their function in concept solidification, structural coherence, mnemonic reinforcement, and the preparation of material for reader adoption.
 The phrase repeated becomes the phrase retained; the concept consolidated becomes the concept available for engagement.